Elevation: 5,904 ft

 Shaw Mountain, also known as Lucky Peak, is found in the Boise Mountains within the Boise National Forest.
-The peak provides the northern back drop for east Boise, Idaho, and it is the southernmost peak of the Boise Mountains.
+The peak provides the northern backdrop for East Boise, Idaho.
+It is the southernmost peak of the Boise Mountains.
 Shaw Mountain has two summits.
-The eastern summit is the official Lucky Peak summit.
-The lower western summit is 5,835 feet.
-The saddle between the two summits is about 240 feet lower than Lucky Peak summit.
+The East Summit is the official Lucky Peak summit.
+The [lower] West Summit is 5,835 feet.
+The saddle between the two summits is about 240 feet below the Lucky Peak summit.

-- The Table Rock Route: The road from Table Rock crosses private property and there is no longer public access across this land.
+- The Table Rock Route: The road from Table Rock crosses private property and is no longer accessible to the public.
 This is a shame because it is the most scenic of the approaches.

 This route begins in East Boise at the end of end of South Council Springs Road (formerly Squaw Creek Road).
-Access this road from East Park Center Blvd. (formerly Warm Springs Ave.).
+Access this road from East Park Center Boulevard (formerly Warm Springs Avenue).
 I named this route “Golden Dawn,” because it begins next to the Golden Dawn Trailer Park.
-This is the longest route (10 miles round-trip) to the summit.
+This is the longest route to the summit (10 miles round-trip).
 The route gains roughly 2,900 feet of elevation from start to finish.
-The lower part of the route is very busy on sunny spring weekends (see the route orientation map below).
+The lower part of the route is very busy on sunny Spring weekends.
+See the route orientation map below.

 Park at the end of South Council Springs Road and pass through a gate in the drainage.
 The road will soon climb a hill, turn right, and then move into the next drainage.
 The road switchbacks up this drainage and arrives at a junction.
 Continue uphill to the right.
 The road is easy to follow from this point.
-At 5,400 feet of elevation you have following two options:
+At 5,400 feet, you have following 2 options:

-- Stay on the road to the ridge top and then follow the road across the summit ridge east to the summit.
+- Stay on the road to the ridge top and then follow the road east along the ridge to the summit.
 This is the longest option.

 - Leave the road and climb directly up the ridge to the summit.
 This option makes your ascent Class 2 but presents no real obstacles, as the sagebrush slope is easy to navigate.

-This route is accessed from ID-21, approximately 2.4 miles north of Luck Peak Dam.
-Keep your eyes peeled for the turn off on the west side of the highway, which is signed as the Highland Valley Road.
-There is room for five vehicles to park at the intersection.
-Fish and Game closes this road to vehicles annually during the winter.
-Most years it reopens April 15th (something to look forward to other than taxes).
+This route is accessed from ID-21, approximately 2.4 miles north of Lucky Peak Dam.
+Keep your eyes peeled for the turnoff on the West Side of the highway, which is signed as the Highland Valley Road.
+There is room for 5 vehicles to park at the intersection.
+Fish and Game closes this road to vehicles annually during the Winter.
+Most years, it reopens April 15th (something to look forward to other than taxes).
 Pay attention to signs on the gate, as the road may also be closed at times to hikers and mountain bikers.
-Farther up the road, you will reach a cattle guard and a second parking area (see the route orientation map below).
+Farther up the road, you will reach a cattle guard and a second parking area.
+See the route orientation map below.

-The Highland Valley/Shaw Mountain Road route covers roughly 8.0 miles, round-trip, with a 2,100-foot elevation gain.
+The Highland Valley/Shaw Mountain Road Route covers roughly 10.0 miles round-trip with 2,300 feet of elevation gain if you start from the highway.
+When the gate is open, the road is often passable (when dry) for cars over its first 2 miles.
+If you drive the first 2 miles, you will have an 8.0-mile round-trip adventure with 2,100 feet of elevation gain.
 The route runs east from the cattle guard to a junction.
 Go right and follow the road to a second junction.
-Once again take the option to your right.
+Once again, take the option to your right.
 The road now starts climbing seriously.
-You will pass a few other junctions along the way; stay on the well worn road.
+You will pass a few other junctions along the way.
+Stay on the well-worn road.
 Eventually, the road reaches the summit ridge and passes through a gate.
 The summit is the high point to the east.
 The road circles the north side of the peak to one last junction.
-Go left and the road takes you directly to the summit.
+Go left and the road will take you directly to the summit.